Usage#

 Pip:

-Installation should be done via pip
+Installation should be done via uv

-pip install QCut
+uv pip install QCut

-Using pip is the recommended install method.
+Using uv is the recommended install method.

 Install from source